drycc/monitor/grafana/README.md

 # Grafana

 ## Description
 [Grafana](https://grafana.org/) is a graphing application built for time series data.
-It natively supports influxdb and provides great dashboarding support.
+It natively supports prometheus and provides great dashboarding support.
 This project is focused on provided a grafana installation that can be run within a kubernetes installation.
 The grafana application is agnostic to [Workflow](https://github.com/drycc/workflow) and can be installed as a stand alone system with the monitoring suite.

 ## Configuration
 | ENV Var | Default Value | Description |